VulcanJS/vulcan-next/src/content/docs/features/testing-+-storybook.md

 ### Mock packages

 See `.storybook/mocks/packages` and `.storybook/main.js`, we use Webpack alias to load them.
-Thus, you can use components that rely on `next/router` and `next/config` for instance.
+Thus, you can use components that rely on `next/config` for instance.

+We use [Storybook Addon Next Router](https://storybook.js.org/addons/storybook-addon-next-router) for mocking the router.

 ### Chromatic configuration